Vacant Land Evaluations

 If the site is not acceptable for sewage disposal system construction, the evaluation letter will describe the condition(s) for which the site cannot be approved.

-It is important to note that the approval letter is not a permit to construct a sewage disposal system and a permit must be obtained prior to any system construction.
-Although evaluation letters do not have a specific expiration period the results indicate the site conditions at the time of the evaluation.
-Any on site improvements, development of neighboring properties, or changes in sanitary code requirements may affect the results of the initial report findings.
+It is important to note that an approval letter is not a permit to construct a sewage disposal system and a permit must be obtained prior to any system construction.
+Although evaluation letters do not have a specific expiration period, the results indicate the site conditions at the time of the evaluation.
+Any subsequent on-site improvements, development of neighboring properties, or changes in sanitary code requirements may affect the results of the initial evaluation findings.